Nicholas Ayala

 Yes, the business case was obvious.
 But the real reason I did this was to prove a bigger point to myself: small, real-world problems are the best on-ramp to building with AI.

-I do not read or write code day-to-day.
+I don’t read or write code day-to-day.
 Historically, my technical ceiling was Myspace themes and Excel macros.
 But with a tight scope and a clear prompt, I shipped something real in a couple hours.

-If you have read my pieces on vibe coding or ship fast, build strong, this is that playbook in the wild: start with the pain, ship fast, then harden the edges that matter.
+If you’ve read my pieces on vibe coding or ship fast, build strong, this is that playbook in the wild: start with the pain, ship fast, then harden the edges that matter.

-The takeaway is not “build an EV app.”
-The takeaway is that internal tools can compound.
+The takeaway isn’t “build an EV app.”
+Internal tools can compound.
 Solve one low-risk, high-friction workflow and you build momentum, credibility, and a new bar for what you can ship.

 Technical details (simple by design)